thrca/SickGearConnect/README.md

-SickRage Connect
+SickGear Connect
 =====
 Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

 #### Features
- - Connect to SickRage and display:
+ - Connect to SickGear and display:
     - Shows in your Library
     - Missed Shows
     - Shows on Today